cqse/teamscale-jacoco-agent/agent/README.md

 ## Compose the images

-Here's an example Docker Compose file that instruments an application:
+Here are a examples Docker Compose file that instruments an application:

+For docker-compose version 2:

+	version: '2.0'
 	services:
 	  app:
 		build: ./app